mobilemind/OpenInlets/README.md

 __OpenInBrave__: Open the current web page in the Brave app for iOS.

-__OpenInDolphin__: Open the current web page in the Dolphin app for iOS.

 __OpenInFirefox__: Open the current web page in the Firefox app for iOS.

 __OpenInFirefox-Focus__: Open the current web page in the Firefox Focus app